Marriage Contract Law

 You may know Ontario’s marriage contract under a different name: “The prenuptial agreement.”
 That term is essentially describing a very similar contract, but in Ontario, it’s referred to as a marriage contract.

 Burlington, Oakville, Milton and Mississauga are all governed by Ontario’s family laws.
 These laws state that you can sign a marriage contract before or during a legal marriage, however, we highly recommend that you do so before you’re married.
-We also recommend that you entrust your marriage contract to a family law firm that specializes in this area.
+We also recommend that you entrust your marriage contract to a family law firm that is highly skilled in this area.

 Your marriage contract can: